eclipse-thingweb/playground/playground-assertions/README.md

   ```
   This way, the validation will surely fail at the const keyword and display that the JSON data has to be `"td-data-schema_description=pass"` string.
 This will be then detected by the assertion testing tool which will look for the `=` sign to find the result.
 If the schema doesn't fail, it implies that this if was false, which in turn implies that the assertion you wanted to test was not implemented in the given TD.

-## Examples
-Examples are included in the `playground-core` package.

-## Batch Testing
-Please take a look at the `playground-cli` Package.

 ## Known Bugs
 * td-json-open assertion exists multiple times, [see issue 124](https://github.com/thingweb/thingweb-playground/issues/124)